saschagrunert/demystifying-containers/part2-container-runtimes/post.md

 If we now look back into 2013 we see that there was a tool written called _Docker_, which was built on top of the already existing LXC stack.
 One invention of Docker was that the user is now able to package containers into images to move them between machines.
-Docker were the fist ones who tried to make containers a standard software unit, as they state in their [”Standard Container Manifesto”](https://github.com/moby/moby/blob/0db56e6c519b19ec16c6fbd12e3cee7dfa6018c5/README.md).
+Docker were the first ones who tried to make containers a standard software unit, as they state in their [”Standard Container Manifesto”](https://github.com/moby/moby/blob/0db56e6c519b19ec16c6fbd12e3cee7dfa6018c5/README.md).